facebook

 Amen.

-The Lord’s Prayer serves as a model for Christians in any prayer session, as they seek God’s healing touch.
-It helps believers acknowledge God’s sovereignty and praying for His will to be done.
+The Lord’s Prayer is a model for Christians in any prayer session as they seek God’s healing touch.
+It helps believers acknowledge God’s sovereignty and pray for His will to be done.
 The petitioner asks for daily provision and deliverance from evil.
-And it aligns hearts with God’s purposes and open themselves to the presence of God and His transformative power.
+It aligns hearts with God’s purposes and opens themselves to the presence of God and His transformative power.

 Biblical Instructions and Examples of Healing Prayer